brandonweiss/sonar-js/README.md

 sonar.ping(600, withinRangeOfPageBottom, notWithinRangeOfPageBottom)
 ```

-`Sonar#ping` is throttled to not call the callbacks more than once ever 50ms.
+`Sonar#ping` is throttled to not call the callbacks more than once every 50ms.